 - Northern Michigan Environmental Action Council v 326 Land Development LLC

 Grant Parsons joined world-renowned local author Doug Stanton and journalist and editor Anne Stanton to found the National Writers Series in 2009.
 This year-round book festival has hosted over 100 author events with notable authors such as Tom Brokaw, Alice Waters, Lee Child, David Sedaris, Ann Patchett, and Margaret Atwood.
 The National Writers Series has awarded over $40,000 in scholarships and runs creative writing programs and reading programs at area schools.

-Grant Parsons serves on the board of the International Affairs Forum in Traverse City.
+Grant Parsons served on the board of the International Affairs Forum in Traverse City.
 The IAF brings foreign policy experts to Traverse City to discuss international issues in the news.Visit the International Affairs Forum website.